Be inspired to build the life you want

 - Multiple levels of support including one on one support, group workshops, checklists and spreadsheets for packaging deals and managing clients.

-- Having a team of support is crucial because your mentor won’t always be available due to leave.
+- Having a team of support staff is crucial because your mentor won’t always be available due to leave.

 - You want to be trained by someone who has built a business themselves, lived off commission only and generated their own leads.